elastic/eui/GOVERNANCE.md

 \- [Brad Frost](https://bradfrost.com/blog/post/a-design-system-governance-process/)

-> Design Systems should actively discourage deviations from the system, otherwise all the benefits of the system are lost.
+> Design systems should actively discourage deviations from the system, otherwise all the benefits of the system are lost.

 \- Someone, somewhere, probably